 - I use Bob's Red Mill corn grits/polenta mix.
 Though I list using any medium/coarse cornmeal, you will get better results using a grind which is labeled as being for polenta.
 DO NOT USE INSTANT POLENTA.

 - This recipe will make a thick polenta good for topping with ragu or braised beef or for chilling and then frying up the next day.
 For a very soft thinner polenta, add one more cup of liquid towards the end of cooking.
-This polenta will still be quite soft after chilling and I don't find it good for frying.
+The soft polenta will still be quite soft after chilling and I don't find it good for frying.

 - If your heat is too high, the polenta may burn on the bottom and it can also start 'spitting' from bubbling up (painful and messy!).
 Keep the heat nice and low and don't be in rush and your polenta will be creamy and soft.